crystal-lang/crystal-book/guides/writing_shards.md

 [Awesome README](https://github.com/matiassingers/awesome-readme) is a nice curation of examples and resources on the topic.

 Most importantly, your README should explain:
-1. what your library is
+1. What your library is
-2. what it does
+2. What it does
-3. how to use it
+3. How to use it

 This explanation should include a few examples along with subheadings.